Lucas-G0/Lucas-G0/README.md

 ## 👋 Hello, Devs!!
-Olá!
-Eu sou o Lucas Emanuel, estudante de Engenharia de Software pela Unicesumar, e esse é o meu perfil do GitHub!

 Hello!
 My name is Lucas Emanuel, i'm an undergraduate of Software Engineering at Unicesumar, and this is my GitHub profile!

 ## 💭 Sobre Mim
-- 😄 Pronomes: Ele/Dele;
+- 😄 Pronouns: Ele/Dele;
-- 🌱 Atualmente estou aprendendo HTML5, CSS3 e JavaScript;
-- 👯 Estou procurando colaborar em empresas e projetos de programação;
+- 🌱 Actually learning JAVA, PHP, React and mySQL;
+- 👯 Looking for programming challenges;

 ## 📶 Conecte-se comigo